-An application for a Variation may be necessary to have a more accurate maintenance calculation.
-It allows for additional expenses to be considered, which will reduce maintenance or for additional income to be considered, which will increase the maintenance.
+Applying for a Variation may be necessary to achieve a more accurate maintenance calculation.
+This process allows for special expenses to be considered, which can reduce the maintenance amount, or for additional income to be considered, which can increase the maintenance amount.

 Special Expenses Variation: